51r/terraform_aws_instance/README.md

 # Simple Terraform configuration for the latest Ubuntu intance in aws

-This repo contains main.tf and data-source.tf, that can be used to build the latest Ubuntu version instance in AWS.
+This repo contains main.tf and data-source.tf, that can be used to build an instance with the latest version of Ubuntu in AWS.

 # Prerequisite
 This guide applies to Mac, for other OS it may vary.
 You need to have terraform CLI installed on you workstation.
 In the guide below, we will be using [homebrew](https://brew.sh/)